 - Allow the Search Committee to select one of its members to serve as the Search Committee Chairperson.
-(Departments that want their departmental chairperson to have the sole power to choose the search committee chairperson can specify this arrangement in their bylaws.) - Include on the Search Committee a faculty member from outside the department. - Assign at least one Search Committee member the specific responsibility for seeing that a proactive search for minorities and women candidates is carried out. - Be cognizant of the potential difficulties faced by junior faculty serving on a search committee, who--in order to argue for a candidate of their choosing--will have to challenge senior faculty or administrators who will later evaluate them for tenure and promotion.
+(Departments that want their departmental chairperson to have the sole power to choose the search committee chairperson can specify this arrangement in their bylaws.) - Include on the Search Committee a faculty member from outside the department. - Assign at least one member of the search committee responsibility for seeing that a proactive search for under-represented minorities and women candidates is carried out. - Be cognizant of the potential difficulties faced by junior faculty serving on a search committee, who--in order to argue for a candidate of their choosing--will have to challenge senior faculty or administrators who will later evaluate them for tenure and promotion.